-Patients are eligible for GP and OMP obstetric telehealth services if they have an established clinical relationship with a GP, OMP, or a medical practice.
+Patients are eligible for GP and OMP obstetric telehealth services if they have an established clinical relationship with a GP, OMP, or a medical practice, with limited exemptions.
 This requirement supports longitudinal and person-centred primary health care that is associated with better health outcomes.